Gruta do Carvão

 The cave extended originally from the Serra Gorda volcano, where the lava erupted, over a distance of 5 km southward to the coast of Santa Clara in Ponta Delgada, where the lava flowed into the sea.
 This area is the Complexo Vulcânico dos Picos (volcanic complex of Picos), an area with around 250 volcanic cones, which is about 50,000 years old.
 The eruption which formed the cave happened between 5,000 and 12,000 years ago.
 Over time, the ceiling of the tube started to collapse, and so there are now numerous sections, which are not connected any more.
 About 1,912 m of lava tube are known, which form four main sections, Paím, Secadores de Tabaco, João do Rego, and José Bensaude.
 The show cave is located in the Paím section.
 The Secadores de Tabaco (Tobacco Dryers) is also known as Rua de Lisboa, and as the road had a different name, then it was known as Gruta da Rua Formosa in the 19th century.
 In this road was the Fábrica de Tabaco Micaelense, a tobacco dryer, hence the other name.
 Some parts of Gruta do Carvão were discovered by locals doing work in their gardens.
 Other sections were found during the construction of Ponta Delgada’s airport.

 There are some historic records which state that the cave was once 5 km long.
 The distance between the Serra Gorda vent and the coast is 5.3 km, a 5 km long lava tube is obviously possible.
 The remaining tubes are only sections of this original tube.
-Nevertheless, it's a little strange that so much of the cave still existed a few hundred years ago but is now destroyed.
+Nevertheless, it's a little strange that so much of the cave still existed a few hundred years ago but is now completely destroyed.
 Weathering of lava tubes is fast, but it's still a geological process, and a few centuries typically make no big difference.

 The cave is long known, and actually it is unknown when it was discovered.
 It was first mentioned in the 16th century by the historian Gaspar Frutuoso in his IVth book named Saudades da Terra, referring to the existence of volcanic tunnels west of Ponta Delgada.
 It was mentioned by several physicists and geologists during the 19th and 20th century.
 Gruta do Carvão was considered as the most remarkable volcanic tunnel of the Azores.
 Beneath the scientific exploration, the cave was also examined as an air raid shelter during World War II, and it was used for some time as a storage place by the nearby Tobacco factory.
 As a result, one entrance behind a factory has a flight of stairs which are lit by a string of light bulbs leading to a roomy passage.
 The passage ends where a large stormwater drain broke into the cave ceiling.
 Even before the cave was developed, many people visited this section, due to the entrance staircase and the huge passage it was easy to visit.
 In a few years, 1,441 school children have visited the cave as part of an environmental education program.